mrlesmithjr/ansible-rpi-k8s-cluster/README.md

 ##### Install OS Image

-> Note: Remember I am using a Mac so YMMV!
+> NOTE: Remember I am using a Mac so YMMV!

 Open up your terminal and execute the following to determine the device name of the SD card: